 What’s in a picture of a system

-The etymology of the word system originates from the Greek sum (with) + histanai (a cause to stand) – meaning a cooperative and supportive set-up, stance or position, of multiple interconnected elements
+The etymology of the word system originates from the Greek sum (with) + histanai (a cause to stand) – meaning a cooperative and supportive set-up or a stance or position of multiple interconnected elements.

-The Collins dictionary list the following meanings for the word:
+The Collins dictionary lists the following meanings for the word:

 - Way of working

 - Set of parts to supply water, heat etc.